soons1/tp/docs/UserGuide.md

 * At every launch of the application, there will be no commands to be undone.
 * Undo history will be erased when you exit the application.

-Example:
+Examples:
-* If you mistakenly executed a `clear` command, clearing every entry in Elder Scrolls, fret not.
-Simply execute the command `undo` to revert the changes and all your entries in Elder Scrolls will be restored to their previous state, before the `clear` command was executed.
+* You have just mistakenly executed a `clear` command and cleared every entry in Elder Scrolls.
+You can simply execute the command `undo` to revert the changes and all your entries in Elder Scrolls will be restored to their previous state, before the `clear` command was executed.
 * If you've just performed multiple `delete` commands in sequence, and realised you've deleted the wrong entries.
-You can execute simultaneous `undo` commands to revert the changes made by the wrongful delete commands.
+You can execute multiple `undo` commands to revert the changes made by the wrongful delete commands.

 #### 3.3.2 Revert the most recent undo command : `redo`